Hello and welcome to the podcast of the Lotus Eaters.

 The media claimed that it was mostly peaceful.

-And as usual, Seattle and Oregon were the centers of violence.
+As usual, and as usual, Seattle and Oregon were the centers of violence.

-Uh they're doing their best to basically make ICE unable to operate, thereby forcing the state to accept the open borders of Biden and their consequences.
+They're doing their best to basically make ICE unable to operate, thereby forcing the state to accept the open borders of Biden and their consequences.

 Yeah.

-And I would argue that Britain, Spain, France are especially vulnerable because of the power of the lunatic left uh in those countries.
+And I would argue that Britain, Spain, France are especially vulnerable because of the power of the lunatic left in those countries.

-So we're going to see more of these scenes here, and this was what makes it so important for uh Trump to resolve the issue and to actually force these guys to back down.
+And this was what makes it so important for Trump to resolve the issue and to actually force these guys to back down.

-Uh here this guy is walking around saying, Would you like to kill Nazis with me?
+Here, this guy is walking around saying, Would you like to kill Nazis with me?

 Where are the Nazis?